Experts concerned by SpaceX plan to fuel rockets with people aboard

+REFILE-With plastic bags and plates, China tries to cure its corn hangover

+* China has bought corn for years to boost incomes, food security

-CAPE CANAVERAL, Fla.
-A proposal by Elon Musk's SpaceX to fuel its rockets while astronauts are aboard poses safety risks, a group of space industry experts that advises NASA has told the U.S. space agency.
+CAPE CANAVERAL, Fla., Nov.
+1 A group of space industry experts that advises NASA has told the U.S. space agency there are safety risks in a proposal by Elon Musk's SpaceX to fuel its rockets while astronauts are on board.

 "This is a hazardous operation," Space Station Advisory Committee Chairman Thomas Stafford, a former NASA astronaut and retired Air Force general, said during a conference call on Monday.